Global-Data-Plane/sdtp/docs/sdql_reference.md

 ## SDQL and SQL

-SDQL can be intuitively thought of as the `WHERE` clause of a SQL select statment; and, indeed, any SQL clause can be realized as a specialization of a SDQL operator or by a combination of SDQL operators.
+SDQL can be intuitively thought of as the `WHERE` clause of a SQL select statement; and, indeed, any SQL clause can be realized as a specialization of a SDQL operator or by a combination of SDQL operators.
 For example, the SQL `=` operator is the SDQL operator `IN_LIST` where the `values` list argument is a single list; e.g. `Category = 'Electronics'` is realized in SDQL as `{"operator": "IN_LIST", "column": "Category", "values":["Electronics"]}`.

 ## SDQL Filter Object Structure

-SDQL is an *\_intermediate\_* form for queries, designed to support a wide range of surface syntaxes and encoding in POST http request bodies.
+SDQL is an *intermediate* form for queries, designed to support a wide range of surface syntaxes and encoding in POST http request bodies.
 Each SDQL filter is a JSON object with an `operator` key and operator-specific arguments.

 ### Example: Membership in a value list